- How to borrow and return a book

 Important: BOOKS CANNOT BE TAKEN AWAY FROM CAMBRIDGE.
 All of our books are subject to recall by other readers and so we need to be able to get them back easily if required.
 Please make sure that you return all books on loan to you BEFORE you leave Cambridge for any period of time.

-Undergraduates may borrow a maximum of two titles at any one time.
+Undergraduates may borrow a maximum of four titles at any one time, of which only two can come from the Overnight Loan shelves.

-Members of other Departments in the University of Cambridge may borrow a maxuimum of two books at any one time.
+Members of other Departments in the University of Cambridge may borrow a maximum of two books at any one time.

 Overnight Loan books can be borrowed after 4:00pm Monday to Thursday and MUST be returned by 11:00am the following day.
 On a Friday, Overnight Loan books can be borrowed after 3:30pm, and MUST be returned on Monday morning by 11:00am.
-During vacations research workers in the Department of Zoology and members of other Departments can borrow Overnight Loan books for 2 weeks at a time.
+During vacations members of the Department of Zoology and members of other Departments can borrow Overnight Loan books for 2 weeks at a time.

-Books on ordinary shelves (2 week loans) may be borrowed by undergraduates and members of other departments for up to two weeks, subject to recall by other readers.
+Books on the Open Shelves may be borrowed by undergraduates and members of other departments for up to two weeks, subject to recall by other readers.

 Loan periods can be extended to cater for readers who may have particular requirements, please see the Disabled access page for more information.